Published July 14, 2020

 After running away from an abusive home, Allison finds herself taking shelter in a shed behind an abandoned house.
 But the house isn’t empty after all; an elderly woman named Marla, who suffers from dementia, lives there.
 And rather than turn her away, Marla welcomes her – she mistakes Allison for an old friend from her past named Toffee.

-Allison is used to hiding who she really is, and trying to be what other people want her … Continue reading
+Allison is used to hiding who she really is, and trying to be what other … Continue reading

 More Than We Can Tell